watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/search-with-milvus/search-with-watsonx-data-milvus.md

-# How to set up watsonx Assistant search integration with watsonx.data Milvus
+# How to set up the search integration with watsonx.data Milvus in watsonx Orchestrate or Assistant
-This is a documentation about how to set up a search integration with the Milvus service from watsonx.data for using search or conversational search feature in watsonx Assistant.
+This document explains how to set up a search integration with the Milvus service from watsonx.data for using search or conversational search feature in watsonx Orchestrate or Assistant product.

 ## Before you begin
-1. Provision an watsonx.data instance
+1. Provision a watsonx.data instance
     * watsonx.data on IBM Cloud: https://cloud.ibm.com/watsonxdata
     * watsonx.data on Cloud Pak for Data (on-prem): follow [this doc](https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x?topic=services-watsonxdata) to install and set up watsonx.data on Cloud Pak for Data
 2. Add an Milvus service in the watsonx.data console